 - Goat's milk-based formula – a gentle nutrition option

-- Soy milk formula – suitable for some babies with allergies
+- Soy milk formula – suitable for some little one's with allergies

-- Specialised formula – for babies with food allergies or medical conditions
+- Specialised formula – for little one's with food allergies or medical conditions

 Each type has its own regulations and must meet national food standards before being sold.